asanmateu/cdcleaner-tool/README.md

-# ⚡️  CD Customer List Cleaner - JDT Tool ⚡️
+# ⚡️  CD Customer List Cleaner (version 0.0.1) - JDT Tool ⚡️

 The purpose of this script is to speed up the process of cleaning manual customer data templates.